Blubern/GCH-CSharpAspUnitTest/README.md

 ## Challenge 1 - Tipps
 Try this prompt for Copilot chat:
 ```
 I want to create in my Blazor App a new Page.
-On this Page i want to create a Todo List.
+On this Page, i want to create a Todo List.
 The Todo List has Tasks.
 - Users can add new Tasks to the Todo List - this should be possible via a text box and a button
-- The List should be displaced on the page
+- The List should be displayed on the page
 - Users can mark tasks in the list as completed - with a checkbox
-- Users can delete tasks from the list - this chould be possible with a button on the task
+- Users can delete tasks from the list - this should be possible with a button on the task
-- Users can clear the complete list - this should be possible a button
+- Users can clear the complete list - this should be possible with a button
-Can you create me the todo list?
+Can you create the todo list?
-Please also take about the code to make the Todo List avaliable in the Navigation Menu
+Please also take about the code to make the Todo List available in the Navigation Menu
 ```

 ## Challenge 2 - Tipps